-After the grand Opening Ceremony in The Hague, Rovers and Rangers are leaving for on a Path of their choice.
+After the grand Opening Ceremony in The Hague, Rovers and Rangers are leaving for a Path of their choice.
 Roverway 2018 will host between 60 and 80 Paths all over the Netherlands and even in the border areas together with Belgium, Luxemburg and Germany.
-Participants will be allocated to a Path based on their preferences and in a Patrol (6-8 people) from their Contingent.
-The Patrol contain a Patrol leader and will merge with other Patrols to form an international mixed group of 40 to 50 participant.
+Participants will be allocated to a Path based on their preferences and in a Patrol (5-8 people) from their Contingent.
+The Patrol will have a Patrol leader and will merge with other Patrols to form an international mixed group of 40 to 50 participants.

 A path is organised by 3 Path Leaders, aged 21+ with at least one Path Leader aged 23+.
 The activities of a Path will be embedded in a specific region and linked to a local Scouts or Guides association or a local Rover team.